sadence/open-roaming/README.md

 ##### Generating user certificates

+Warning : Remember to make sure your system clock is on time!

 In order to test EAP-TLS you need to generate user certificates by signing them the intermediate certificate associated to your realm.
 Here's how to do it:

 ```